 Any typing posture with arms unnecessarily away from the body puts a lot of strain on shoulders and neck makes typing more strenuous (forceful) than need to be.
 Examples are typing with arms extended forwards or to the sides or with shrugged shoulders.

-In addition to the repetitive nature of typing, the force used is another risk factor contributing to the occurrence of RMIs: the greater the effort the higher the risk for RMIs.
+In addition to the repetitive nature of typing, the force used is another risk factor contributing to the occurrence of WMSDs: the greater the effort the higher the risk for WMSDs.